Introduction to Chaos Theory

 As the Lorenz Attractor demonstrates, weather patterns are extremely sensitive to changes in initial conditions, and small errors can snowball into vastly different weather outcomes.
 This sensitivity has shaped how meteorologists predict weather today.
 Forecasts have a limited window of accuracy, typically about 10 days because small measurement errors compound over time.
 Beyond that window, predictions become increasingly unreliable, and new calculations based on updated measurements must be made.
 For long-term weather forecasting, meteorologists rely more on statistical models based on historical data.
 For example, by analyzing temperature averages from the past 10 years, we can estimate what conditions might be like six months from now.
 However, such predictions are broad trends rather than precise forecasts, and they are refined as the specific date approaches and more current data becomes available.[6]

-Although Chaos Theory connects to a vast number of fields, the last one I want to explore is Machine Learning (a topic I’m particularly drawn to).
+Although Chaos Theory connects to a vast number of fields, the last one I want to explore is Machine Learning.
 When reading about Chaos Theory, I was surprised to learn that a machine learning model could even fall under its umbrella.
-While these models aren't chaotic in the classical sense, since they are not fully deterministic, the principles of Chaos Theory still have relevance in how we develop and train them.
-Large machine learning models can exhibit sensitivities to their initial weights or input prompts, and even small alterations may lead to drastically different outputs.[3]
+While these models are not chaotic in the classical sense, since they are not fully deterministic, the principles of Chaos Theory still have relevance in how we develop and train them.
+Large machine learning models can exhibit sensitivities to their initial weights or input prompts, and even small alterations may lead to drastically different outputs.[7]

-While exploring this idea, I came across a visual representation of a loss landscape from The University of Maryland, which maps a model’s error during training: peaks represent high error, and valleys represent low error.
+While exploring this idea, I came across a visual representation of a loss landscape, which maps a model’s error during training: peaks represent high error, and valleys represent low error.
 The training process involves navigating this landscape using gradient descent, seeking paths that lead to the valleys of minimal error.
 However, even slight variations in input data or initialization can steer the model along a different trajectory, potentially causing it to settle in a suboptimal local minimum.
 This process bears a resemblance to chaotic systems, where small shifts can dramatically alter outcomes.

 Although machine learning models are not typically considered deterministic chaotic systems, the concepts from Chaos Theory offer valuable insights into their training dynamics.
 Being mindful of overly sensitive models, and recognizing how minor changes in data or initialization can impact training, is essential for building robust and generalizable systems.

-5. Good Vibrations with Freeball. (n.d.).
+5. Good Vibrations with Freeball.
 Equations of Motion for the Double Pendulum (2DOF) Using Lagrange’s Equations.
+YouTube. https://www.youtube.com/watch?v=tc2ah-KnDXw

 6. Buizza, R., & Chessa, P. (2002).
 Prediction of the U.S. storm of 24–26 January 2000 with the ECMWF Ensemble Prediction System.
 Monthly Weather Review, 130(6), 1531–1551.

-Good Vibrations with Freeball. (n.d.).
+Good Vibrations with Freeball.
 Equations of Motion for the Double Pendulum (2DOF) Using Lagrange’s Equations.
+YouTube. https://www.youtube.com/watch?v=tc2ah-KnDXw

-Halton, C. (n.d.).
-Chaos theory: What it is, history, and example.
-Investopedia.
+Halton, C. Chaos theory: What it is, history, and example.
+Investopedia. https://www.investopedia.com/terms/c/chaostheory.asp

-Knight, S. (2021, March 10).
-Royal Meteorological Society Weather, Climate and chaos theory.
-MetLink.
+Knight, S. Weather, Climate and chaos theory.
+MetLink. https://www.metlink.org/blog/weather-climate-and-chaos-theory/